-As the debate on the safe reopening of schools continues this week, we take a look at the results of a brand-new study on the positive effects of HEPA air purification in the classroom.
+As the debate on keeping schools safe from COVID, we take a look at the results of a brand-new study on the positive effects of HEPA air purification in the classroom.

 The team from Goethe University in Frankfurt examined the role of HEPA air filtration in classrooms, as a way to keep students and teachers safe.